satwikkansal/wtfpython/README.md

 123.456
 ```

-Does this deserve a Nobel prize?
+Is it worth a Nobel Prize?

 #### 💡 Explanation: